robiRagan/kMajorityRule/README.md

 1. Download the source code.
     On the page https://github.com/codeForReviewer/kMajorityRule in the bottom corner you will see a button called "Download Zip" this will allow you to download the source code for the R Package.

     Once you have downloaded and unzipped the file you will find an R file called evaluateViaSource.R.
 This is a heavily commented file that will allow you to run the commands line by line necessary to replicate the figures in the paper.

 2. Install the R Package (Recomended)
     This is the simplest way to review the code and replicate the figures in the paper.
 Because this R Package is not an offical package reviewed by the offical R organization (CRAN) you need to install a package to R before you can install this package.

     A. Install R and run it.

     B. At the console prompt ">" type: install.packages("devtools")

     C. Now load devtools by typing at the console prompt ">": library(devtools)

     D: Now you can install the kMajorityCost package with: install.github("kMajorityRule")

 3. View the Web Based GUI
+ [TO DO]